-We believe that health and safety standards will be maintained only with the co-operation of all staff, pupils and visitors to the school.
+We believe that health and safety standards will be maintained only with the co-operation of all staff, students and visitors to the school.
 We expect all staff to co-operate fully with this policy.
-In addition, we will ensure that all pupils, visitors and contractors are provided with the information they require to enable them to comply with this policy and remain safe.
+In addition, we will ensure that all students, visitors and contractors are provided with the information they require to enable them to comply with this policy and remain safe.
 It is the intention of the head teacher and governors that procedures to ensure relevant health and safety issues are embedded within the curriculum at all levels where appropriate.

-The effectiveness of the policy will be regularly monitored to ensure that health and safetyarrangements are being implemented and that all with health & safety responsibilities are carryingout their duties.
-The policy will be reviewed annually and revised where necessary.SignedMatt HillierHead teacherDate30.01.24This policy was endorsed by the Board of Governors at their meeting on 29.01.24.SignedBridget TaylorChair of GovernorsDate30.01.24
+The effectiveness of the policy will be regularly monitored to ensure that health and safety arrangements are being implemented and that all with health & safety responsibilities are carrying out their duties.
+The policy will be reviewed annually and revised where necessary.

+This policy was endorsed by the Board of Governors at their meeting on 03.02.2025.